KaidoSo/dynamic-twitter/README.md

 ## The challenge

 The challenge was to build out a dynamic twitter page that would fill up the page with information from an object.
-By adding ?user=user1 to the end of the URL, the page will load with Elon Musk data.
+By adding ?user=user1 to the end of the URL or clicking Elon button, the page will load with Elon Musk data.
-By adding ?user=user2 to the end of the URL, the page will load with Bill Gates data.
+By adding ?user=user2 to the end of the URL or clicking Bill button, the page will load with Bill Gates data.

 ## Technologies used to create the project